yorikim/book-challenge/README.md

 no changes or any required fields are missing.
 Display an appropriate error message in either case after the submit button is clicked.

+### Tests

+In Cobalt we love tests.
+Cover front-end and back-end with unit/request/e2e/other tests.